-Year on year, pupils achievement for all groups in the city will improve the gaps between pupils in vulnerable groups and their peers will narrow and close
+Year on year, pupil achievement for all groups in the city will improve and the gaps between pupils in vulnerable groups and their peers will close.

-We will identify key milestones and targets to support and challenge schools to accelerate achievement of the most vulnerable, the milestones seek to raise aspiration and ensure that the gaps in educational achievement are in line and then below the national average at all key assessment points.
+We will identify key milestones and targets to support and challenge schools to accelerate achievement of the most vulnerable.
+The milestones seek to raise aspiration and ensure that the gaps in educational achievement are in line with and then below the national average at all key assessment points.